jamesdonoh/data-mining/report.md

 For consistency and to enable WEKA to identify and handle missing values, all such nominal value codes were folded to 'true' missing values during pre-processing in KNIME by limiting the number of rows read by the *Excel Reader* node prior to being looked up by *Cell Replacer*.
 Note that this process did not include values such as `Unclassified` for `Road_Type`, since despite the name this is a valid type of road rather than missing data.

 NB two accidents have a missing value for `Time`.

-## Choice of tools

-KNIME 3.5.1 was chosen ... (talk about metanodes, documentation etc.)

-Python 2.7.13 with the `pandas`, `protobuf` and `jedi` extensions (installed as per the [KNIME documentation](https://www.knime.com/blog/how-to-setup-the-python-extension) and the `kmodes` extension (installed following the steps on the [k-modes GitHub repo](https://github.com/nicodv/kmodes))

-Other extensions used:
-- matplotlib
-- scikit-learn

-In addition, the histogram and heat map figures in the report were prepared using Google Sheets for improved visual clarity.

-WEKA 3.8.2 was installed and later downgraded to 3.8.0

-The KValid package for silhouette analysis was installed from https://github.com/Theldus/KValid

 ## Data preparation workflows